 The result is an attractive, high-fidelity rendering of the family’s transit to its new land and a fitting commemoration for all descendants to treasure.

-The jimaworks products depict sea voyages of immigration.
-Each product tells a visual story.
-That story is a unique narrative of one individual’s, one family’s, or one group’s crossing to their new home.
-Each starts with its own unique place of origin, its port of departure, and ends at its point of arrival, its destination in the New World.
+The jimaworks products depict sea stories.
+Each product tells a visual tale.
+The tales told in a RelationShips™ product tells the unique narrative of one individual's, one family’s, or one group’s crossing to their new home.
+Each starts with the main characters' origins and their ports of departure, and ends at their points of arrival and their destinations in the New World.

 We locate these places geographically on one of several attractive styles of maps of the world.
 In addition, we locate the voyages temporally, providing maps that reflect the time of the crossing in history.
 We then custom-cut smaller map that, from among the many stories of these great migrations, covers just this particular story.
 We annotate the custom map with boldened names of the departure and the arrival ports, provide a visualization of the sea route between them that the subjects of the story would have taken, and label it with the family name the dates of the crossing.